Maths Scholars Scholarship Interview—The Low Down

 On the other hand, a question may explore current practice (for example in relation to certain Key Stages in the curriculum).
 In such a case, we would expect candidates to be up to date and well informed on the issues and demonstrate this through their answers.

-The interview is not intended to a mathematical test; that ability is assessed elsewhere.
+The Assessment is not intended to a mathematical test; that ability is assessed elsewhere.
 Nor are any of the questions designed to trip anyone up.

-The interview is not like a traditional job interview.
-You are not in competition with others you may meet.
-There are plenty of scholarships available.
+The Assessment is not like a traditional job interview.
+You are not in competition with other candidates.

 Be aware that we also take notes as you speak to us.
 Be prepared for that and don’t let it put you off.
 It’s just a fact of life and we need our notes for our records and further discussion.